brnvska/Happiness-Analysis/README.md

 ## Code
 File overview:
-* ```World Happiness Data.csv``` - csv file which contains data about happiness score in different contries through different years and other factors that could affect the happiness score
+* ```Happiness Data.csv``` - csv file which contains data about happiness score in different contries through different years and other factors that could affect the happiness score